alextebbs/lore/README.md

 # Mythweaver

-Uses GPT to generate lore for use in tabletop roleplaying games.
-Currently generates NPCs.

 Check it out: https://lore-orpin.vercel.app/

+This is an NPC Generator using OpenAI to create fictional characters for use in tabletop roleplaying games.
+I built this as a way to teach myself Next.js and architecting a more fully-featured "app" or "product" on the web.

+Some features:

+- You can log in to save characters, your characters are stored in a DB.
+- Characters can be edited, deleted, or shared via their permalink.
+- Fields on the character sheet can be regenerated.

-### TODO
+## TODO

 ### High